MajoraMoon/CelestiaCore/README.md

 - **Make** or **Ninja**

 ### Notes:
 All required libraries are included in the `lib/` folder.
 No external dependencies are needed as they will be compiled with the project.
+(Tested the compilation on an arch based Linux distribution and on Windows)

 ## Steps